CeriOSR/ItunesMoviesSearchSample/README.md

 - Optional bindings to make sure all data is saved to realm and pulled.
       - Some Tracks pulled are missing properties.
 - Modally push the details viewController for ease of navigation.

+Pattern:

+- Pattern used is MVC.
+I feel if its a small project with only 1 person working on it.
+MVC will suffice.